gauravn17/cse-15l-lab-reports/lab2.md

 - the split() method, which in this case helps create an array of strings split by the character '='.
 - the equals() method, which checks if the first element of the string array equals "s".

-- For the first screenshot,the value of String parameters[] is {"s","Hello"} (due to the url.getQuery.split("=") method), and thus, since message+=parameters[1], the value of String message is "Hello", which is returned.
+- For the first screenshot,the value of String parameters[] is {"s","Hello"} (due to the url.getQuery.split("=") method), and thus, since message+=parameters[1], the value of String message is "Hello", which is returned to the page.
-- For the second screenshot,the value of String parameters[] is {"s","How are you"} (due to the url.getQuery.split("=") method), and thus, since message+=parameters[1], the value of String message is "How are you", which is returned.
+- For the second screenshot,the value of String parameters[] is {"s","How are you"} (due to the url.getQuery.split("=") method), and thus, since message+=parameters[1], the value of String message is "How are you", which is returned to the page.
 - For both screenshots, the value of int port is args[0], which is 4001.
+- For both screenshot, the value of URI url is the url of the server.

 Below is the screenshot of the bash terminal used to run the server: